-There are two Specific Customs Certificates required for food products by the Ministry of Health, the Certificate of Customs Destination (Certificado de Destinación Aduanera, CDA) and the Authorization of Use and Disposal (Autorización de Uso y Disposición).
 For products that are not regulated under Chilean laws, the importer must submit a Production Process Monograph.
-A guide to compleating this "monograph" and the form is attached in the Appendix.
+A guide to completing the Production Process Monograph and the form is attached in the Appendix.
 All certificates must be completed in Spanish.